georgerieh/cartrack-rl-agent/README.md

 I happy to chat if you are interested with {my_github_user_name}@gmail.com

 ## Metrics
-Here are were metrics that I were paying attention for:
+Here are were metrics that I was paying attention for:
 - Episode: current episode
 - Step: total number of steps
 - Epsilon: current exploration rate